awsdocs/aws-step-functions-developer-guide/doc_source/input-output-resultpath.md

 + [Parallel](amazon-states-language-parallel-state.md)

 Use `ResultPath` to combine a task result with task input, or to select one of these\.
 The path you provide to `ResultPath` controls what information passes to the output\.

+**Note**
+ `ResultPath` is limited to using [reference paths](amazon-states-language-input-output-processing.md#amazon-states-language-reference-paths), which limit scope so that it can identify only a single node in JSON\.
+See [Reference Paths](amazon-states-language-input-output-processing.md#amazon-states-language-reference-paths) in the [Amazon States Language](concepts-amazon-states-language.md)\.

 These examples are based on the state machine and Lambda function described in the [Creating a Lambda State Machine](tutorial-creating-lambda-state-machine.md) tutorial\.
 Work through that tutorial and test different outputs by trying various paths in a `ResultPath` field\.